anthonyreddygopu/Python/README.md

 Master
-#This document helps to understand python in detail.And tells you More Information
+#This document helps to understand python in detail.And tells you More Information, Anthony Reddy Gopu
 =======
 #This document helps to understand python in details.
 master